-As a reminder, it is never permitted to take pictures or capture video of items or to communicate about items on the assessment.
+As a reminder, it is never permitted to take pictures or videos of items, or to communicate about items on the assessment.

 There are stringent item-quality checks in the development process, but students may occasionally encounter items that they believe are problematic.
 When a student encounters a possible problem item, the Test Administrator should: